Whiplash is the most common injury sequelae following motor vehicle accidents

 - rear-end collisions typically cause more cervical spine damage than do frontal or side collisions

-We Accept Auto Insurance Or Attorney Representation: There is Typically No Up Front Cost
+We Accept Auto Insurance & Third Party Billing Or Attorney Representation: There is Typicaly No Up Front Cost For Care

 “Dr. Gerdes and his staff provided great care after my car accident.
 He was always professional and made sure I was receiving proper care for my condition.
 The staff was courteous and efficient when I came to my visits.
 I would highly recommend Dr. Gerdes and his staff “- Andrew Bullard, J.D.
 Attorney at Law